mg98/arbitrary-data-on-blockchains/README.md

 ### 📖 View Results

-This project also includes a script to fire up a web server that reads the results from the database and expose them in HTML that you can access at http://localhost:8080.
+This project also includes a script to fire up a web server that reads the results from the database and expose them in HTML that you can access at http://localhost:8080/files and http://localhost:8080/text, respectively.

 > :warning: **Warning:** Results may include very explicit content or even content that is considered illegal in your country.